command-tab/awesome-n64-development/README.md

 ### Actively Maintained

 * [cen64](https://github.com/n64dev/cen64) - A [cycle-accurate](https://retrocomputing.stackexchange.com/questions/1191/what-exactly-is-a-cycle-accurate-emulator) An emulator for Windows, Linux, and Mac.
 While currently not fast enough to play games at full speed, it aims for perfect emulation by emulating the hardware inside of the console down to the register-transfer level.
 Widely used to test ROMs in lieu of or before using real hardware.
-* [Project64](https://www.pj64-emu.com) ([GitHub](https://github.com/project64/project64)) ([with Debugger](http://shygoo.net/pj64d/)) - An open source high-level emulator for Windows and Android.
-It does not accurately emulate console low-level details, but rather focus on compatibility with commercial games.
-It cannot be used to develop homebrew software with SDKs different from libultra.
+* [Project64](https://www.pj64-emu.com) ([GitHub](https://github.com/project64/project64)) - An open-source high-level emulator for Windows and Android
 * [Sixtyforce](https://sixtyforce.com) - A closed-source emulator for Mac
-* [mupen64plus](https://mupen64plus.org) ([GitHub](https://github.com/mupen64plus)) - A more recently updated fork of mupen64 for Linux, Mac OSX, FreeBSD, and Windows
+* [mupen64plus](https://mupen64plus.org) ([GitHub](https://github.com/mupen64plus)) - A more recently updated fork of Mupen64 for Linux, Mac OSX, FreeBSD, and Windows.
+No GUI is included, so you can use simple64 or the RetroArch core for a UI.
+* [simple64](https://simple64.github.io/) ([GitHub](https://github.com/simple64/simple64)) - A fork of Mupen64Plus that is easy to use and also more accurate
-* [Mupen64+ Reverser Edition](https://www.retroreversing.com/mupen64RE) - A fork of the Mupen64+ emulator tailored for reverse engineering
+* [Mupen64+ Reverser Edition](https://www.retroreversing.com/mupen64RE) - A fork of the Mupen64Plus emulator tailored for reverse engineering
-* [ModLoader64](https://modloader64.com) ([GitHub](https://github.com/hylian-modding/ModLoader64)) - A wrapper for mupen64plus that enables modding through plugins written in Typescript
+* [ModLoader64](https://modloader64.com) ([GitHub](https://github.com/hylian-modding/ModLoader64)) - A wrapper for Mupen64plus that enables modding through plugins written in TypeScript
 * [Ares](https://ares-emu.net) - A low-level, accurate multi-system emulator with good support for N64.
 Available in sources and binary distributions for Windows, Mac and Linux.
-It includes a CPU and RSP recompiler, and emulates RDP with Vulkan (via parallel-RDP).
+It includes a CPU and RSP recompiler, and emulates RDP with Vulkan (via Parallel-RDP) or OpenGL (via Angrylion's MAME RDP).
 * [Dillonb's N64](https://github.com/Dillonb/n64) - A low-level, accurate N64 emulator for Windows and Linux.
 It includes a CPU recompiler, and emulates RDP with Vulkan (via parallel-RDP).

 ### Works In Progress